Last Updated: September 25, 2014

 Opinions and other statements expressed by users and third parties are theirs alone, not opinions of The Atlantic.
 Content created by third parties is the sole responsibility of the third parties and its accuracy and completeness are not endorsed or guaranteed.
 The Sites and third parties may provide links to web pages, web sites, and various resources or locations on the web.
 The Atlantic has no control over the information you access via such links, does not endorse that information, and shall not be responsible for it or for the consequences of your use of that information.

-You acknowledge and agree that The Atlantic has the right (but not the obligation) to monitor the Forums and Comment Areas and the materials you transmit or post; to alter or remove any such materials (including, without limitation, any posting to a Forum or Comment Area); to disclose such materials and the circumstances surrounding their transmission to any third party in order to operate the Sites properly; to protect ourselves, our visitors, and the public; and to comply with legal obligations or reasonable governmental requests.
+You acknowledge and agree that The Atlantic has the right (but not the obligation) to monitor the Comment Areas and the materials you transmit or post; to alter or remove any such materials (including, without limitation, any posting to a Forum or Comment Area); to disclose such materials and the circumstances surrounding their transmission to any third party in order to operate the Sites properly; to protect ourselves, our visitors, and the public; and to comply with legal obligations or reasonable governmental requests.

 You acknowledge and agree that unless otherwise stated, all materials and information you provided will be deemed to be provided to us on a non-confidential and non-proprietary basis.